$91 Million Of Liquid Meth Was Found In A Semi-Truck In North Carolina

 According to authorities, most of the meth on the street in the Western part of the state is smuggled in from larger cities with hubs like Atlanta being the biggest trafficking source.
 The drug has become even cheaper thanks to the rise in opioids and prescriptions drugs which seems to be a draw for people living in more rural, impoverished areas.

-Still, 120 gallons of liquid meth is one of the biggest drug busts to make the news in North Carolina so far and it points to a dangerous and growing trend in the state.
+Still, 120 gallons of liquid meth is one of the biggest drug busts to make the news in North Carolina so far, and it points to a dangerous and growing trend in the state.
 Though meth is described as a cheaper and “purer” high, overdoses are all too common and addicts often become violent when in need of a fix.
 This puts their family, children, and the community at risk.
 While the state is ramping up efforts to crack down on drug trafficking, it’s all too easy for individuals to cook up the drug themselves, making policing meth a constant priority.